ratsprotocol/rats-protocol-website/src/article/en/add-map-relay-chain.md

     * Enter “Custom token”
     * View the contract address 0x9E976F211daea0D652912AB99b0Dc21a7fD728e4 on [Etherscan](https://etherscan.io/token/0x9e976f211daea0d652912ab99b0dc21a7fd728e4)
     * Copy and paste it back to Metamask
-    * Add the token symbol MAP
+    * Add the token symbol RATS
 * **If you’re on BNB Chian**
     * Click “Import tokens” on Metamask
     * Enter “Custom token”
     * View the contract address 0x8105ECe4ce08B6B6449539A5db23e23b973DfA8f [on BSC Scan,](https://bscscan.com/address/0x8105ECe4ce08B6B6449539A5db23e23b973DfA8f)
     * Copy and paste it back to Metamask
-    * Add the token symbol MAP
+    * Add the token symbol RATS
 * **If you’re on Polygon**
     * Click “Import tokens” on Metamask
     * Enter “Custom token”
     * View the contract address 0xBAbceE78586d3e9E80E0d69601A17f983663Ba6a [on Polygon Scan](https://polygonscan.com/address/0xBAbceE78586d3e9E80E0d69601A17f983663Ba6a).
     * Copy and paste it back to Metamask
-    * Add the token symbol MAP
+    * Add the token symbol RATS

 ## **On Token Pocket**